Set local run-time options

 2 - Use minimal synchronization.
 This method is used by default in exe.
 The macro only waits while the target window is busy.
 The synchronization does not work well (keys may be sent too fast) with some windows and in stress conditions (low memory, busy CPU, etc).
 Slowest in most cases (about 20-100 %).
 Should not be used if not using low level hooks (unless in exe), because it can create problems with keyboard triggers.

 3 - Use maximal synchronization.
-The macro indefinitely waits until the key is received by the target window.
-Since there is no completely reliable way to know this, in some windows this can force the macro to wait indefinitely.
+The macro waits until the key is received by the target window.
+Since there is no completely reliable way to know this, in some cases the macro can wait infinitely.
 Therefore this method should not be used in macros designed to work in any window.
 Exe uses method 2 instead.

 hungwindow (QM 2.3.0) With key and clipboard functions, when the active window is hung.
 While the window is hung, waits and shows a message box with Abort and Ignore buttons.
 On Abort the macro would end (error).
 On Ignore the macro would continue (don't wait).